MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/faq.md

 # Frequently Asked Questions
 Last updated: May 1, 2015

-## Q: What is a Windows Server Container?
+## What is a Windows Server Container?

 Windows Server Containers are a lightweight operating system virtualization method used to separate applications or services from other services running on the same container host.
 To enable this, each container has its own view of the operating system, processes, file system, registry, and IP addresses.